JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

-Given the importance of solving nonlinear algebraic systems and their differentiability, the SciML organization has put together a common interface package [NonlinearSolve.jl](https://nonlinearsolve.sciml.ai/dev/) that weaves together all of the techniques throughout the package ecosystem (bringing together methods from SUNDIALS, MINPACK, etc.) and generally defines its differentiability.
+Given the importance of solving nonlinear algebraic systems and their differentiability, the SciML organization has put together a common interface package [NonlinearSolve.jl](https://nonlinearsolve.sciml.ai/dev/) that weaves together all of the techniques throughout the package ecosystem (bringing together methods from SUNDIALS, MINPACK, etc.) and generally defines its differentiability, connection to acceleration techniques like Jacobian-Free Newton Krylov, and more.
 As such, this package gives a "one-stop shop" for weaving both new implementations and classical FORTRAN implementations with machine learning without having to worry about the training details.

 <!-- Let's see this in action! should we include another example here? (non-linear problem)-->